 For this process to be effective, all parties need to be willing to incorporate the feedback.
-This not only applies to the reviewee, but also the organization they belong to.
+This not only applies to the reviewee but also to the organization they belong to.

 This is because there can be pre-existing structures or processes hindering an employee’s performance.

-These evaluations should be a regular process, in order to set goals and benchmark progress over time.
+These evaluations should be a regular process, to set goals and benchmark progress over time.
 This will ensure all employees remain motivated in their development.

 But don’t conduct performance reviews too often or as a deterrent or punishment for staff.
-This will lead to a negative work culture, where employees feel under constant pressure or survailance.
+This will lead to a negative work culture, where employees feel under constant pressure or surveillance.